GlasgowTeam3RTEP/Excellentea/README.md

 1. Load your cup with water

 2. Load your tea infuser with the tea of your choice
----

-For remote control:

 3. Activate the tea maker from the online user interface

 4. Choose the brewing mode of your tea
----

-For on-machine control:

-3. Activate using inbuilt interface

-4. Navigate with control buttons and select your preferred program
----

 5. Wait...tea is ready:)